-North-West Passage by Land is the real highway to the Pacific; and let us hope that as our countrymen gained the glory of the former brilliant achievement, valueless to commerce, so they may be the first to establish a railway across the continent of America, and reap the solid advantages which the realisation of the old dream has failed to afford.
+Millions of money and hundreds of lives have been lost in the search for a North-West Passage by Sea.
+Discovered at last, it has proved useless.
+The North-West Passage by Land is the real highway to the Pacific; and let us hope that as our countrymen gained the glory of the former brilliant achievement, valueless to commerce, so they may be the first to establish a railway across the continent of America, and reap the solid advantages which the realisation of the old dream has failed to afford.

 The cacoethes scribendi is upon us, and we would fain run on through many pages, to describe our sojourn in the fair land of California, fruitful in strange scenes and curious adventures.
 But the reader, wearied perchance by the dull details and prosings of this last chapter, will agree with us that the book is already long enough, and we dare not gratify our wish to write more.
-He might ask, however, what became of our friend, Mr. O'B. migratory gentleman, like the Wandering Jew, or the soul of the celebrated John Brown, is doubtless still "marching on."
+He might ask, however, what became of our friend, Mr. O'B. That migratory gentleman, like the Wandering Jew, or the soul of the celebrated John Brown, is doubtless still "marching on."
 When we returned to Victoria, after our journey to Cariboo, Mr. O'B. had departed, and his portrait is therefore wanting in the Frontispiece.
-He had "moved on" to San Francisco. arrived in that city, he had "moved on" to Melbourne, From there he has probably "moved on" to New Zealand, or again reached India, to circle round to England in due course, happy in any country free from wolves, grisly bears, and Assiniboines.
+He had "moved on" to San Francisco.
+When we arrived in that city, he had "moved on" to Melbourne, Australia.
+From there he has probably "moved on" to New Zealand, or again reached India, to circle round to England in due course, happy in any country free from wolves; grisly bears, and Assiniboines.